Dr. Susanne Koch

 • Ungleichheitsforschung

-• Boncourt, T., Koch, S. and Matviichuk, E. (forthcoming): International scientific associations and conferences as agents in the unequal circulation of knowledge.
-Chapter in the Routledge Handbook on the circulation of academic knowledge (forthcoming).
+• Boncourt, T., Koch, S. and Matviichuk, E. (2023): International scientific associations and conferences as agents in the unequal circulation of knowledge.
+In: Keim, W. et al. (Eds): Routledge Handbook of Academic Knowledge Circulation.
+Routledge: Abingdon, Oxon; New York, 169-181.

 • Koch.
 S. (2020): Epistemische Ungleichheit unter „Entwicklungsexpert*innen“: eine empirische Analyse unter Einbeziehung philosophischer, dekolonialer und postkolonialer Perspektiven. polylog.
 Zeitschrift für interkulturelles Philosophieren (44).